-Evidence Gaps in Assurance Mitigating Actions Key lines of enquiry Evidence Gaps III Assurance willigating Actions Systems and processes are in place to ensure: • patients with suspected or confirmed COVID-19 are isolated in appropriate facilities or designated areas where appropriate Flow of patients defined in SOPs which are updated when change of guidance or plan.
+Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and processes are in place to ensure: patients with suspected or confirmed COVID-19 are isolated in appropriate facilities or designated areas where appropriate Flow of patients defined in SOPs which are updated when change of guidance or plan.
 Managed by bed Managers and raised to IPCT/Microbiologist as required.
 Guidance document for the priority for side room use in Feb 2020, shared across divisions, Bed Managers and intranet.
 Side room IPCT monitor side room list daily and closed bays.
-Clear COVID-19 streams and non- COVID-19 streams as numbers increased and decreased.
-This became increasing difficult across the surgical division.
-Site Coordination took of the management of placing surgical patients and SOPs further developed for the streaming at the start of the recovery phase.
-New admissions to Holly Bank are kept isolated for 14 days and universal precautions applied. and receivery pridee. areas used to cohort patients with suspected or confirmed COVID-19 are compliant with the environmental Clear designated wards / areas across the organisation agreed at Tactical Command. requirements set out in the current PHE national guidance National IPC guidance is followed for all cohort areas.
-IPT confirm that the areas are suitable for the co-hort of patients, 1 then agreed at divisional level and NHS Tactical Command.
-Trust Review of inpatient 2m distancing by Div DON for each area and IPCT to ensure patients are separated appropriately reported to Tactical Command.
+Clear COVID-19 streams and non- COVID-19 streams as numbers increased and decreased. difficult across the surgical division.
+Site Coordination took on the management of placing surgical patients and SOPs further developed for the streaming at the start of the recovery phase.
+New admissions to Holly Bank are kept isolated for 14 days and universal precautions applied. areas used to cohort patients with suspected or confirmed COVID-19 are compliant with the environmental Clear designated wards / areas across the organisation agreed at Tactical Command. requirements set out in the current PHE national guidance National IPC guidance is followed for all cohort areas.
+IPT confirm that the areas are suitable for the co-hort of patients, then agreed at divisional level and NH Tactical Command.
+S Trust Review of inpatient 2m distancing by Div DON for each area and IPCT to ensure patients are separated appropriately reported to Tactical Command.
 SOP in place for social distancing for outpatient departments and hotspot area's. difficult depending on the side of surgery.
 Beds will not need to be closed permanently but will need assessing daily depending on the inpatients at that time, with the closure of that bed space at that time.
 The Trust has 1 negative pressure room in ICU.
 First suspected patient placed in this room.
+Limited national guidance.
 Use of Trust Policies.
-ICU Staff and IPCT worked together to develop SOPs for: • Route of transfer to areas within the Trust from ED or direct form ambulance. • Equipment required for setting up the room. • Care of patient. • Donning and doffing of PPE. • Cleaning by clinical staff. • Waste and dirty linen protocols. patients with resistant/alert Patients with resistant/alert organisms Missed screening Reviewed through ICNET vvaisaii i icaicii care The organisms are managed according to local IPC guidance, including ensuring appropriate patient placement are managed according to local IPCNHS evidenced through ongoing patient reviews and audit.
+ICU Staff and IPCT worked together to develop SOPs for: Route of transfer to areas within the Trust from ED or direct form ambulance.
+Equipment required for setting up the room.
+Care of patient.
+Donning and doffing of PPE.
+Cleaning by clinical staff.
+Waste and dirty linen protocols. patients with resistant/alert Patients with resistant/alert organisms Missed screening Reviewed through ICNET organisms are managed according to local IPC guidance, including ensuring appropriate patient placement are managed according to local IPCNHS evidenced through ongoing patient reviews and audit.
 Monitored/ alerted through ICNET.
 Site Coordination Team responsible for the placement of patients, incident raised if this happens.
 RCAs/ outbreak meetings continue for other specified alert organisms.
-Microbiologist advice on management of highly resistant organisms always available. , Tust alerts and followed up by the IPCN.
-Existing Policies discussed with teams as reminder.
-8. Secure adequate access to la boratory support as appropriate Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions There are systems and processes in place to ensure: Microbiologist monitor turnaround times for specimens within the Lab. testing is undertaken by competent and trained individuals Initial training for COVID-19 swabbing undertaken by IPC team, instruction sheets and posters developed for cascade training for the taking of specimens.
-Not assured that some swabs are being taken correctly by all members of staff.
-Microbiologist developed and updated the information as information changed.
-A more detailed poster or correct technique and 1:1 training by IPC team. patient and staff COVID-19 testing is undertaken promptly and in line with PHE and other national guidance Swabbing has been taken promptly and sent to the laboratory in a timely manner.
-There is only anecdotal evidence of delays which have not Shared PHE training materials.
+Microbiologist advice on management of highly resistant organisms always available. specimens identified. alerts and followed up by the IPCN.
+Existing Policies discussed with teams as a reminder.
+8. Secure adequate access to la boratory support as appropriate Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions There are systems and processes in place to ensure: testing is undertaken by competent and trained individuals undertaken by IPC team, instruction Not assured that some swabs are being taken correctly by all members Microbiologist developed and updated the information as information cascade training for the taking of specimens. of staff. changed.
+A more detailed poster on correct technique and 1:1 training by IPC team.
+Shared PHE training patient and staff COVID-19 testing is undertaken promptly and in line with PHE and other national guidance Swabbing has been taken promptly and sent to the laboratory in a timely manner.
+There is only anecdotal evidence of delays which have not materials.